blockfence-io/snap-insights/README.md

 Metamask snap that enhances blockchain wallet security by providing insightful transaction analysis.

+## How to install?

+You can install the snap through: https://snap.blockfence.io/

 ## Developers Mode

 You can run the extensions in a development mode by running the following command: